One of the questions we're most often asked here at EmailOctopus is: “Why should I use you, over MailChimp?”

-MailChimp offers more complex features for newsletter design, with some in-built templates.
-Their templates allow drag-drop editing, along with WYSWIG editing.
+Both platforms also include in-built templates, making set-up of beautiul campaigns, easy..
+Mailchimp's templates allow drag-drop editing, along with WYSWIG editing.
 For less technical users, or for those without a design already created, this can be time-saving.

 Both MailChimp and EmailOctopus support responsive emails built in HTML, allowing you to create campaigns which work beautifully across mobile and desktop devices.
 With over 50% of emails now being opened on mobile, this ability is great for increasing conversion

 EmailOctopus and MailChimp both have Automation features built within their platform.
 This means that you can schedule, and set-up, drip campaigns to your customers which will run without you never ever needing to touch them.
 These are great for onboarding users or re-engaging already purchased users.

 Both companies offer automation in all the plans, including their free plans.
 EmailOctopus free plan is larger, so if you're a startup and small company within less than 2,500 subscribers; you can still harness the power of automation at no cost.

 EmailOctopus's automation is based upon lists and time.
 After a user enters a list you can send them a specific email X days/hours later.
 In its simplest form this allows you to create rich onboarding experiences, and with more advanced usage with the API you can add/remove users from lists allowing you to automate emails based upon on site behaviour.

 MailChimp also offers similar functionality, although after a recent update allows you to create more personalised automation workflows than EmailOctopus.
 You can integrate it with some web stores, such as Magento or WooCommerce to personalise the automation campaigns based upon products or on site behaviour.